 APPL – If there ever was a time in recent history when God’s people needed to cry out to God it is now.

-c.
-After the tenth plague, Pharaoh released Israel and God guided His people towards the Promised Land.
+- After the tenth plague, Pharaoh released Israel and God guided His people toward the Promised Land.

-APPL – While waiting upon the Lord for a breakthrough, the silence and sense of divine inactivity can lead us to conclude that God has forgotten or is unwilling to act on our behalf.
+APPL – While waiting for a breakthrough, the silence and sense of divine inactivity can lead us to conclude that God has forgotten or is unwilling to act on our behalf.

-• Notice David’s example during a time in his life when he felt like God had forgotten him.
+Notice what David did during a time in his life when he felt like God had forgotten him.

-APPL – David looked back on his life and remembered the faithfulness of God.
+APPL – David looked back on his life and remembered God’s faithfulness.

-• If God was faithful in the past, then He will be faithful in our todays and tomorrows.
+If God was faithful in the past, then He will be faithful in all of our todays and tomorrows.